Kurosue/LOSS-OS/README.md

 > 07/04/2025 21:30:00 GMT+7

 Phew..
 Milestone 0 was a baby (we said arrogantly, not knowing what's coming).
 So, in the previous milestone, we successfully run our OS BUT we can't interact.
-We only can look at it, like bruh.
+We only can look at it.
 Now, we need to create the interactive system so that we can actually try our OS!
 Thus, what we build in Milestone 1 are:

 1. Framebuffer